Technology & Computer Science

 Introduction to Computer Science

 This course provides students exposure to current day computer science issues, along with a variety of programming concepts and tools, in an effort to excite students about learning how to code.
 This course is a project-based course coupled with opportunities for students to learn, reflect, and discuss current day issues surrounding computer programming, including issues relating to recent studies on underrepresented people in the field of computer science as well as understanding the ethical and moral implications of creating and using technology.
 The course starts with a brief overview of computational thinking and binary numbers.
 Then students work towards gaining a mastery of higher-level Scratch concepts.
 Completing coding projects with Scratch provides a way to learn a variety of computer programming concepts, such as conditional statements and looping, without being bogged down with the syntax required by other languages.
 Next, students begin the study of Python.
 This is often a student's first pure text language.
 Students learn about data types, input statements, conditional statements, and looping by using CodeHS, an interactive online learning platform.
 They will practice and demonstrate their understanding of the concepts by completing several programming projects.
 The year ends with exploring the growing field of data science.
 If time permits, students complete a small project looking at a data set of their choice and learn how to clean and organize their data as well as evaluate and visually represent this data.
+This course is a graduation requirement.

 Software Engineering and Introduction to Data Science

 In this course, students continue to develop their coding skills and reflect about current day computer science issues.
 While this course is predominantly filled with completing programming skill checks and projects, students in this course also take three to four assessments, one per term.
 The goal is to prepare students to take AP Computer Science A in a future academic year.
 The course begins with continuing our study of the programming language of Python.
 Students review knowledge of variables, conditionals, and loops by completing a complex coding project where they create a car rental program, followed by the study of functions and strings.
 Then students begin the study of Processing, a Java-based language.
 This pure-text language produces visual output, which provides the opportunity for endless creativity for students.
 The course covers many standard concepts common to most languages including variables, conditionals, loops, functions, objects, classes, and arrays.
 If time permits, students finish the year with a unit on data science, where students look at data collection, cleanup, transformation, analysis, and visualization.
 Throughout this course there is a greater emphasis on writing efficient and elegant code.
 In the previous course, students were simply asked that their code worked.
-To begin their development in recognizing better programming techniques, students take their code from their previous CS1 projects and rework some of them to make them more efficient and reader-friendly.
+To begin their development in recognizing better programming techniques, students take their code from their previous CSI projects and rework some of them to make them more efficient and reader-friendly.
 Students continue to spend some time on current issues surrounding AI and computer programming, specifically those relating to recent studies about girls, women, and computer science.
-Prerequisite: Introduction to Computer Science

 Advanced Placement Computer Science A